MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/5-use-excel-analyze-communication-metrics.md

 Perform the following steps to complete this task:

-1. Select the following link to download the **Boulder Q4 Newsletter Click Rates.xlsx** file.
+1. Select the following link to download the [**Boulder Q4 Newsletter Click Rates.xlsx**](https://go.microsoft.com/fwlink/?linkid=2347514) file.
 Once the download is complete, store the file on your OneDrive.

-2. In your Microsoft Edge browser, navigate to the **Microsoft 365** home page (**https://www.office.com**).
+2. In your Microsoft Edge browser, go to the **Microsoft 365** home page.

 3. On the **Microsoft 365** home page, select **Apps** in the navigation pane, and then select **Excel** from the **Apps** menu.